A dynamical inflaton coupled to strongly interacting matter: Results

 In Fig.~\ref{fig:pressures} we show the evolution of the pressure of the QFT (left), the inflaton (middle) as well as the total pressure (right).
 After a very short far-from-equilibrium stage, we see that the QFT pressure is well described by the equations as given by viscous hydrodynamics, much like what was found in \cite{Ecker:2021cvz}.
 After the inflaton rolls down, however, we see that the reheating pushes the QFT significantly out of equilibrium.
 After this the system settles down to equilibrium rather quickly.
 At late times the evolution is completely dominated by the QFT, which is now close to its conformal IR fixed point where $\mathcal{P_{\rm QFT}}=\mathcal{E_{\rm QFT}}/3$ (Fig.~\ref{fig:pressures} right).

-In Fig.~\ref{fig:temperature} we show in blue the temperature obtained from the surface gravity of the apparent horizon $T_{\rm AH}$ (explicit formulas are given in Appendix~\ref{app:IVP}).
+In Fig.~\ref{fig:temperature} we show in blue the temperature obtained from the surface gravity of the apparent horizon $T_{\rm AH}$ (explicit formulas are given in the Supplemental Material).
 We verified that the event horizon location is numerically indistinguishable from the apparent horizon throughout the evolution, which is expected for a theory in thermal equilibrium but unlike the vacuum de Sitter case of \cite{Casalderrey-Solana:2020vls}.
 During the entire evolution the temperature is dominated by the QFT energy $\mathcal{E}$.
 Since $H^2 \propto \mathcal{E}$ and $T_{\rm QFT}^4 \propto \mathcal{E}$ at late times, the temperature of the cosmological horizon $T_{\rm dS} = H/2\pi \propto T_{\rm QFT}^2$ is negligible if $T_{\rm QFT}$ is small.
 At early times we notice a significant difference between the apparent horizon temperature and the temperature obtained from the QFT equation of state.
 This can be fully explained by the fact that the universe is expanding.
 Indeed, subtracting $T_{\rm QFT} \rightarrow T_{\rm QFT} - H/2\pi$ accurately describes the complete evolution with the exception of a small off-equilibrium time-window where the inflaton approaches the minimum of the potential for the first time.

-It is hard to verify why this precise shift of $T_{\rm dS}$ in the temperature arises, since we are not aware of any analytic solutions of a thermal plasma in expanding de Sitter space.
-Consistently, for vacuum ($\mathcal{E}=0$) it is possible to show that $T_{\rm AH}=-H/2\pi$ \cite{Buchel:2019qcq, Casalderrey-Solana:2020vls}, even though the physical interpretation is somewhat unclear.
+This is consistent with the analytical solution of a thermal plasma expanding in de Sitter space for a strongly coupled conformal theory (see e.g. \cite{Apostolopoulos:2008ru, Buchel:2016cbj}).
 We verified that the exact same subtraction describes the evolution in Fig.~9 of \cite{Casalderrey-Solana:2020vls} up to the point where $T_{\rm QFT} \approx T_{\rm dS}$.